Yashika2511/Yashika2511/README.md

 📚 Pursuing Bachelor's in Artificial Intelligence and Data Science.

-✨ Passionate about advancing Artificial intelligence to solve real world problems and enhance humnan Lives.
+✨ Passionate about advancing Artificial intelligence to solve real world problems and enhance human Lives.

 🌱 I'm currently learning and working on Machine Learning and Artificial Intelligence.